maqsoftware/Simple-Class/INSTALL.md

 ## FAQs
 1. How can I resolve an error encountered after running the "setup.py" script while installing cocos?

     > To resolve an error encountered after running the “setup.py” script while installing cocos, check to see whether you have Python 3 installed.
-If you do have Python 3 installed, uninstall it and try running setup.py again.
+Check whether you have Python 3 installed, uninstall it and try running setup.py again.

 2. The application throws _keystore_ file not found error.
 How do I fix this?
 	> _keystore_ file is used to digitally sign an Android application and hence, it is not provided with the project.
-One must create their own _keystore_ file using the [Android KeyTool](https://developer.android.com/studio/publish/app-signing) which comes with the Android Studio itself in order to sign the APK.
+One must create their own _keystore_ file using the [Android KeyTool](https://developer.android.com/studio/publish/app-signing) which comes with the Android Studio in order to sign the APK.

 3. How to fix missing google-services.json file error?
 	> Put google-services.json file in [app](https://github.com/maqsoftware/Pehla-School/tree/newmaster/pehlaschool/proj.android-studio/app) folder.
 It is there in Firebase console after the app project has been created.